runtimeverification/llvm-backend/matching/README.md

 worst case, if matching a rule requires n map choices on a map of size m, then the complexity of this algorithm is `O(m^n)`.
-This is, of course, worse than the complexity of linear AC matching, which is `O(s*t^3)` where s is the size of the pattern and t is the size of the term being matched.
+This is, of course, worse than the complexity of linear AC matching, which is `O(s*t^3)` where s is the size of the pattern and t is the size of the term being matched [2].
 However, in practice the algorithm we will describe is quite fast for the vast majority of rules written in real-world K semantics, and thus, we have not had much need to try to optimize it further.
 This is generally because most matching either only